AliceO2Group/analysis-framework/pid.md

 # PID in O2

-Here are described the PID working principles in O2 as well as hot to get PID information (expected values, separation et cetera) in your task.
+Here are described the PID working principles in O2 as well as how to get PID information (expected values, separation et cetera) in your task.

 ## Introduction